 What Causes Estrogen Dominance

-There are a lot of ways in which our environment, food, stress, and other lifestyle factors can mess with our hormones and create estrogen dominance.
-Estrogen dominance causes many of the symptoms us gals dread.
-PMS, hot flashes, terrible periods, weight gain and even hair loss.
+There are many ways in which our environment, food, stress, and other lifestyle factors can mess with our hormones and create estrogen dominance.
+Estrogen dominance causes many of the symptoms we ladies dread, like PMS, hot flashes, terrible periods, weight gain, and even hair loss.

 Your liver is responsible for packaging up estrogen so your gut can move it out.
-If either system doesn't do its job, then you can develop estrogen dominance.
-You must supply your liver with what it needs to process estrogen and you must poop every day in order to remove excess estrogen from the body.
+If either your liver or your gut doesn't do its job, then estrogen could build up, and you might develop estrogen dominance.
+You must supply your liver with what it needs to process estrogen, and you must poop every day to remove excess estrogen from the body.

 Environmental toxins known as xenoestrogens can also be behind your symptoms.
+A lot of household and personal care items expose you to xenoestrogens.
 You can watch a quick video explaining more about this here.

-And if you don't ovulate or are having issues getting progesterone levels up during your luteal phase, this can cause a relative estrogen dominance.
+Anovulatory cycles (months where you don’t release an egg) could also lead to estrogen dominance.
+If you don't ovulate or are otherwise having issues getting progesterone levels up during your luteal phase, this can cause relative estrogen dominance.

 How Your Gut Health Can Cause Estrogen Dominance

-Oh and you know those rockstar gut bugs that do pretty much everything?
-Yeah, well, if they are out of balance and making too much beta glucuronidase then you can also find yourself with estrogen excess.
+Oh and you know those rockstar gut bugs that your body depends on to function?
+If they are out of balance and making too much beta-glucuronidase, you can also find yourself with estrogen excess.

-Calcium d-glucarate can help with this, which is why you'll find it in my Balance Women's Hormone Supplement.
-This supplement also contains B vitamins, DIM, and broccoli seed extract to support the liver's role in detoxing estrogen.
-Yup, it loves your liver and your gut in just the right way to support them in getting that estrogen out!
+Calcium d-glucarate can help with this, which is why you'll find it in Balance Women's Hormone Supplement.
+This supplement also contains B vitamins, DIM, and broccoli seed extract to support the liver's role in breaking down estrogen.

-Notice if you find yourself constipated how your next period is.
+Do you notice constipation around period time?
 How does your skin look?
 How is your mood?
 Are your breasts more tender?
 Have you had hot flashes or difficulty sleeping?

 Stress and Estrogen Dominance